-You can view these VM settings in VirtualBox Manager, in the Settings window, and by running the VBoxManage command.
-See chapter 8, VBoxManage, page 153.
+You can view these VM settings in the VirtualBox Manager window, the Settings dialog, and by running the VBoxManage command.
+See chapter 8, VBoxManage, page 132.

 • Guest Additions.
 This refers to special software packages which are shipped with Oracle VM VirtualBox but designed to be installed inside a VM to improve performance of the guest OS and to add extra features.
-See chapter 4, Guest Additions, page 88.
+See chapter 4, Guest Additions, page 71.